 Exclusion for certain items

-- Company A owns and operates a farm on which Company B has constructed four wind turbines.
+- Company A owns and operates a farm on which Company B has constructed 4 wind turbines.
 The wind turbines are owned separately by Company B. Company A and Company B are not associated persons.
-Although the wind turbines would be regarded as forming part of the land, the Commissioner would exercise his discretion to exclude the wind turbines because the wind turbines are not used by Company A in connection with its business on the land, and
+Although the wind turbines would be regarded as forming part of the land, the Commissioner would exercise his discretion to exclude the wind turbines from Company A's land holdings because they are owned separately by Company B and are not used by Company A in connection with its business on the land.
+The wind turbines however would constitute land holdings for Company B.

 - Company A owns and operates a grain storage facility on land to which it has affixed a silo.
 The silo is subject to a sale and leaseback arrangement with Company B. Accordingly, the silo is owned separately from the land owned by Company A. In this case, the silo would be regarded as being part of the land owned by Company A because it is fixed to the land notwithstanding that it is owned separately from the land.
-The Commissioner would not exercise his discretion to exclude the silo because the silo is used in connection with the operation of Company A’s grain storage business on the land
+The Commissioner would not exercise his discretion to exclude the silo because the silo is used in connection with the operation of Company A’s grain storage business on the land.
+Notwithstanding, the silo would also constitute a land holding for Company B.

-How can a landholder own or be entitled to land?
+How can a landholder own or be entitled to land holdings?

-A landholder can own or be entitled to land by owning it directly or having someone hold it on its behalf.
+A landholder can own or be entitled to land holdings by owning them directly or having someone hold them on its behalf.
 A landholder can also be deemed to own or to be otherwise entitled to land through a linked entity, a discretionary trust or under an uncompleted agreement.

 If the landholder is a private unit trust scheme, a wholesale unit trust scheme or a public unit trust scheme, the trustee of the scheme must hold the interest in the land in its capacity as trustee of the scheme.